Improved Central Limit Theorem and bootstrap approximations in high dimensions: Proof of Theorem

-under the same conditions. \end{remark} \begin{proof} In this proof, we will use the same notation as that used in the proof of Lemma \ref{lem: main}.
+In this proof, we will use the same notation as that used in the proof of Lemma \ref{lem: main}.
 In particular, we will use the constant $\phi>0$ and the functions $m^y$ and $h^y$.
 Moreover, we will use indices to denote partial derivatives, e.g. $m_{jk}^y(w) = \partial^2m^y(w)/\partial w_j\partial w_k$.
 Throughout the proof, we will assume, without loss of generality, that $V$ and $Z$ are independent.
 We proceed in two steps.

 {\bf Step 1.} Denote

 It then follows from exactly the same arguments as those in Step 2 of the proof of Lemma \ref{lem: main}, with Lemma \ref{lem: anticoncetration} playing the role of Condition A, that